 My luck with Kdramas was so good in the beginning, though?
 Out of 4, I really liked THREE.
 That’s a very good number.
 Amongst the Korean dramas I’ve reviewed till now, I rank them as:

 W: Two Worlds and While You Were Sleeping are very close because I love them both equally and the only reason W is #1 now is because it’s in the genre that I’m totally into at the moment.

-OKAY SO GUYS THIS SHOW IS AWESOME.
+OKAY SO GUYS THIS DRAMA IS AWESOME.
 I have absolutely no clue how to describe it properly so forgive me if I’m confusing.

 His daughter Oh Yeon-joo, our female lead, starts looking for clues in his room.
 While doing that, a bloody hand caches hold of her jacket and pulls her.
 Next thing she knows, she’s in the rooftop of a building next to a man lying on the floor with stab wounds.
 Being a doctor, she does something to make him better and runs to call for help.